Substance Abuse Resources in Dover

 Dover has its share of problems, too, behind the quaint New England exterior.
 Many residents of the area are finding themselves struggling with abuse of alcohol, drugs or both.
 An over-reliance on providing narcotic prescriptions for anxiety and pain relief has caused many people to begin misusing these substances, often mixing pills in dangerous ways without realizing their error.
 It doesn’t take long for an opioid to take a physical hold on some people, who then have issues with use disorders through no intent or desire on their part to become people with substance misuse issues.

 If you or someone you love has found themselves in a situation where they have increased their dosages beyond recommendations, they may be developing a substance misuse problem.
 If you or someone you love has turned to street drugs because you can’t get opioids legally (or they no longer work for you), you may have a substance use issue.
 You may feel all sorts of emotions when you realize there’s a problem.
 This is completely normal.
 But shame, guilt, despair, hopelessness and anger can’t change your situation or help you recover.
 You need professional, compassionate help to fight your substance use disorder.
 You aren’t a bad person, just a very human one.
-This guide has information and resources about options in and around the Dover vicinity for detox treatments, rehab programs and recovery fellowship meetings.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Dover, New Hampshire